 Did you get your chainsaw?
 And you are ready to cut woods, but oops, your chain is just troubling, or you don’t know the way it should move.

-Commonly, a chainsaw chain uses the forwarded direction to move on the bar.
+Commonly, a best chainsaw chain uses the forwarded direction to move on the bar.
 The pointy or cutting edge side of the chain is faced on the top of the bar.

 However, people also place the chain’s backward side on the bar (totally a wrong practice).
 You’ll not be able to cut anything, then; what would be the purpose of a chainsaw, right?